 Jean Major was the captain of the Hall of Fame 1983 Women’s National Team and was named internationally as a top-11 player in 1983.
 She was an instrumental leader and a dominant player during Team Canada’s rise to the top of the world.

 David Bissett established himself early on as a tremendous leader and goal-scorer.
-A multi-talented player, Bissett went on to lead Team Canada to the Olympic Games and World Cup including recognition as the Closing Ceremonies Flag Bearer for the 1983 Pan American Games.
+A multi-talented player, Bissett went on to lead Team Canada to the Olympic Games and World Cup including recognition as the Closing Ceremonies Flag Bearer for the 1983 Pan American Games, in which he captained the team to a gold medal.

 Shiaz Virjee is a world-class coach, having led the Men’s National Team to Olympic and World Cup competitions.
 An FIH coach, he has coached at every level of the game from youth to international over the past 40 years.
 He continues to give back to the game as a coach and mentor today.

-Shiv Jagday is one of the marquee coaching figures in Canadian hockey history having multiple World Cups and Olympic games under his belt.
+Shiv Jagday is one of the marquee coaching figures in Canadian hockey history having World Cups and Olympic games under his belt on top of leading Team Canada to 1983 Pan Am gold.
 He is one of the most accomplished and decorated coaches in Canadian history and is a shining example of a hall of famer.

 Peter Buckland was an internationally renowned Canadian player before transitioning to administration, where he’s remembered as an important Canadian Field Hockey Association president and known for his contribution to hosting the 1976 Montreal Olympics – the first to be held on an artificial playing surface.
 Peter was central to this transition from grass to artificial surface and in doing so impacted our sport around the world and permanently changed the game.